MVolobueva/MTase-classification/README.md

-Sure!
-Here’s the updated README file with the requested modification:

 # MTase Classification Pipeline

 This repository provides a pipeline for the classification of Methyltransferases (MTases) using Hidden Markov Models (HMMs).
 The pipeline consists of three main steps: installing the required packages, conducting HMMer searches, and detecting regions for classification.